sarathk73/RapportNest/README.md

    ```

 3. **Environment Setup**
-   - Ensure MongoDB is running and replace `MONGO_URI` in `.env` with your MongoDB connection string.
+   - Ensure MongoDB is running and configure `nodemon.json` with your MongoDB connection details.

 ## Running the Application